 To support DOE's commitment to waste reduction, an effort will be made during field activities to minimize waste generation as much as possible, largely through ensuring that potentially contaminated wastes are localized and do not come into contact with any clean media (which could create more contaminated waste).
-Waste minimization also will be accomplished through waste segregation, selection of PPE, waste handling (spill control), and the use of alternative treatment standards.
+Waste minimization also will be accomplished through waste segregation, selection of PPE, and waste handling (spill control).